averydl/personal-site/src/data/about.md

 # Intro

 I am a Software Engineer located in the greater Seattle area.
-I believe software engineering is the most multi-disciplinary field in existence, because there are problems in every domain.
-It took me about two years of work as a Civil Engineer before I came to this conclusion, but I am thrilled to have made the switch to Software Engineering, and I am excited to see where my new career leads.
+I believe software engineering is the most multi-disciplinary field in existence, as it can be used to solve problems in any domain.
+It took me about two years of employment as a Civil Engineer before I came to this conclusion, but after a lot of hard work and a second pass at higher eduction, I was able to make the switch to a full-time career in Software Engineering.
+I am thrilled to be working in such an exciting field, and I can't wait to see where this new career leads me.

 # Current Employment